6 Things To Consider When Using Open Source Data

 Component # 1: Focus on what’s important

-You can ensure that your focus will be aligned with processes that procure intelligent outcomes by incorporating the four stages of the Intelligence Cycle into your investigation strategy —
+You can ensure that your focus will be aligned with processes that procure intelligent outcomes by incorporating the stages of the Intelligence Cycle into your investigation strategy —

 1. Direction: Direction defines the problem and considers why intelligence is necessary, who needs it, and how that information should be sourced.

-3. Analysis: Analysis relies on tools that draw meaning from, or help to interpret, that intelligence.
+4. Analysis: Analysis relies on tools that draw meaning from, or help to interpret, that intelligence.

-4. Dissemination: Dissemination refers to the delivery and presentation of those findings.
+5. Dissemination: Dissemination refers to the delivery and presentation of those findings.

 Strategies to help

 OSINT is a way of directing open source data towards investigation requirements.
 The vast amounts of available data is a complicating factor, sometimes causing organisations to deprioritise OSINT as a form of intelligence that they consider too broad to be effective.
-OSINT software is the secret to simplifying data collection and analysis, through the implementation of —
+OSINT software is the secret to simplifying data collection and analysis, through the implementation of:

 • Targeted investigations